19.4 C

 The ACT Government, however, maintains that the ACT cannot be compared to other jurisdictions, because Canberra is a small city, and because of ACT Policing’s unique model: it partners with the Australian Federal Police, allowing it to draw on specialist capabilities more readily than other states.
 ACT Policing is flexible and can reallocate resources to address priorities such as peaks in type of crime more easily than larger, dispersed states can, the government said.

-However, Inspector Richardson, who is in charge of ACT road policing, describes policing as “a frustrating experience”, due to lenient court outcomes, ongoing issues with repeat offending, and stations that are not fit for purpose and which have been neglected for many years.
+However, Mr Richardson, who has been in charge of ACT road policing, describes policing as “a frustrating experience”, due to lenient court outcomes, ongoing issues with repeat offending, and stations that are not fit for purpose and which have been neglected for many years.

 Case in point: the Gungahlin police station temporarily closed earlier this year due to lead and diesel contamination, while the City police station flooded.